-The results of the Census held on 5 March 2013 and the Māori Electoral Option held between 25 March and 24 July 2013 are used by the Government Statistician to calculate the number of Māori and General electorates for the 2014 and 2017 General Elections.
-The number of electorates will be announced by Statistics New Zealand on 7 October 2013.
+The results of the Census and the Māori Electoral Option held between are used by the Government Statistician to calculate the number of Māori and General electorates for future General Elections.

 How electorates are calculated

 The census counts the population usually living in New Zealand, including children and those not eligible to enrol.
 This information is used by the Government Statistician to calculate the following groups:

 The Māori electoral population is calculated using a statutory formula.
 This population includes: